 As a consequence, though the experiment is useful in creating variation in traders' profit function that is uncorrelated with other aspects of the traders' business, any interpretation of the experimental results must account for competitive interaction between treatment and control in the market.
-Treatment and control cannot be interpreted as treatment effects in the standard potential outcomes framework of Rubin (1974).
-The model in Section 4 is developed to allow a meaningful interpretation of the treatment and control difference, and to demonstrate its value for inference over the degree of competition in the market, and the analysis of subsidies that treat in particular a subset of firms.
-We note, for transparency, that we developed the model to account for this issue only once the experiment had been completed.
+The model in Section 4 is developed to allow a meaningful interpretation of the treatment and control difference, and to demonstrate its value for inference over the degree of differentiation in the market, a key determinant of traders' potential market power.